ViolenceWorks/VT-69/Documentation/Fonts.md

 ## Structure of font data

 Each individual font is a uint8_t array with a size of 256 by 25.
 The individual characters are bitpacked into those 256 entries.
-Fonts are read from the top left to the bottom right, one row at a time; like reading English.
+Fonts are read from the top left to the bottom right, one row at a time.
 An example of bitpacking for the letter 'a' is as follows:

 ```C
 //Character 0x61 =